Peter the Painter: Biography

 In the late 19th and early 20th centuries London became a destination for many eastern European immigrants, who settled mostly in the East End.
 Ethnic groups joined together in gangs, and numerous immigrants continued radical political activities.
-They often stole in order to fund their politics.
-In the wake of the Houndsditch Murders in London on 16 December 1910, a member of the gang involved was found dead at a flat at which Peter Piatkow had lived with Fritz Svaars.
+They often stole in order to fund their activities.
+In the wake of the Houndsditch murders in London on 16 December 1910, a member of the gang involved was found dead at a flat at which Peter Piatkow had lived with Fritz Svaars.
 Both of the latter men were believed to be members of a Latvian radical group.
 Svaars was the cousin of Jacob Peters, another Latvian far-leftist.
 In January 1911 the police were informed that Svaars and an accomplice were hiding out at 100 Sidney Street.
 They surrounded the area and laid siege to the building in order to flush out the radicals.

 Another member was "Peter the Painter", a nickname for an unknown figure, possibly named Peter Piaktow (or Piatkov, Pjatkov or Piaktoff), He used several aliases, including Schtern, Straume, Makharov and Dudkin or Janis Zhaklis.
 Bernard Porter, writing in the Dictionary of National Biography, states that no firm details are known of the anarchist's background and that "None of the ... biographical 'facts' about him ... is altogether reliable."

 In 1988, based on research in the KGB archives, Philip Ruff, a historian of anarchism, suggested Peter the Painter might be Ģederts Eliass.
-He was a Latvian artist involved in the 1905 Revolution in Russia and was living in exile in England during the time of the Sidney Street Siege.
+He was a Latvian artist involved in the 1905 Revolution in Russia and was living in exile in England during the time of the Sidney Street siege.
 He returned to Riga after the Bolshevik 1917 Revolution.
 More recently, Ruff has identified Peter the Painter as Jānis Žāklis (also spelled Janis Zhaklis or Zhakles), another Latvian far-leftist.
 Like Peters, Zhaklis was a member of the Latvian Social Democratic Workers' Party in 1905; among his exploits was effecting the escape of Fritz Svaars from prison in Riga.
 Zhaklis associated with Eliass in exile in Finland, where they were involved together in the robbery of the Russian State Bank branch in Helsinki.
 Zhaklis broke with the Social Democrats and became an anarchist.
 It is unclear what happened to him after 1911.
 In August 2012 Ruff published a book on the life of Janis Zhaklis; it was released by Dienas Grāmata (in Latvian) as Pa stāvu liesmu debesīs: Nenotveramā latviešu anarhista Pētera Māldera laiks un dzīve (A Towering Flame: The Life & Times of Peter the Painter).
 This has been succeeded by an English-language edition, published by Breviary Stuff in 2019.